-From Software has been renowned for their game’s difficulty now for several years, beginning with Demon’s Souls back in 2009 and continuing on with the more financially successful Dark Souls series.
+From Software has been renowned for its game’s difficulty for several years, beginning with Demon’s Souls in 2009 and continuing with the more financially successful Dark Souls series.
 In 2015 however, the studio went in a slightly different tone and direction with the release of a true modern video game masterpiece in Bloodborne.

-The world that they created is familiar and initially grounded in reality, but quickly becomes something original, frightening, and macabre.
+The world they created is familiar and initially grounded in reality but quickly becomes something original, frightening, and macabre.
 It is worth the cost of a PlayStation 4 console to play this title alone.
 It is that good.

-In this article, I will attempt to rank each of the bosses of Bloodborne based upon the difficulty that I had with each one in my initial playthrough.
-Some became easier in NG+ and beyond, but that will not be factored in for how I rank these Lovecraftian horrors.
-I will also not be including the bosses that can be found in the Chalice Dungeon at this time but we may try to tackle them in the future.
+In this article, we will attempt to rank each of the bosses of Bloodborne based on the difficulty I had with each one in my initial playthrough.
+I will also not be including the bosses that can be found in the Chalice Dungeon at this time, but we may try to tackle them in the future.

 - 22. The Witch of Hemlock

 - 20. Living Failures

 - 18. The One Reborn

 - 16. Micolash, Host of the Nightmare

 - 14. Darkbeast Paarl

 - 13. Vicar Amelia